Getting into the fellowship

-Looking back, I feel that Solana spoiled me.
+Looking back, I feel Solana spoiled me.
 I expected all blockchains to be fast and have great wallets like Phantom.
 I tried Ethereum next, and the experience was significantly worse.
 I was paying $80 gas fees and waiting for transactions to complete, and Metamask wasn't very intuitive.
 Solana and products in its ecosystem were the only ones I looked forward to using.

 # Getting into the fellowship